nghialv/MaterialKit/README.md

 </p>

 - Custommizable attributes: color, ripple location, animation timing function, animation duration...
-- Play ripple animation whenever you want by calling `animateRipple` method (but you have to set `userInteractionEnabled = true` for label/imageview)
+- Play ripple animation whenever you want by calling `animateRipple` method or by setting `userInteractionEnabled = true` ripple animation will be played when the label/imageview is tapped

 - Easy to customize UIBarButtonItem or UITabBarButton by using MKLabel or MKImageView